Morpeth Bridge: Description

 The bridge has three 33.6 m timber Allan truss spans, flanked by timber beam spans supporting concrete decking units.
 The roadway width is 5.5 m and the main spans are supported on twin iron cylinder piers.
 The approaches have timber piers.

 Some of the features of the modified Howe truss developed by Allan are the use of paired timber elements throughout, which allowed any component to be replaced while the bridge remained in service, without the need to temporarily prop the trusses from below.
 The truss consists of timber top and bottom chords, timber compression diagonals and tension rods as verticals; the tension rods could be used to adjust the geometry and counteract shrinkage.
 Furthermore, cast-iron shoes at all joints ensured proper truss action and a good transfer of member forces at the joints.

 Allan's design was lighter and more economical than the McDonald truss it replaced.
 They were also designed to be more accessible for painting and repair, and to use shorter lengths of timber which were much easier to obtain and to manoeuvre during construction.

 Flood evacuation stairs are located on the northern approach adjacent to Pier 9.

 Evidence of former Morpeth branch railway line may be present in the vicinity of span 1 on the Morpeth town side.

 Modifications and dates

 There has been a continual replacement process of defective timbers over the lifetime of the bridge; however it can be considered as having its original fabric.

 Between 2008 and 2011 the bridge was upgraded by RMS to increase the load capacity in line with current traffic requirements.
 The timber planking on the truss spans and approach spans was replaced with Stress Laminated Timber decking and concrete decking units respectively.
 The timber ordinance railing was replaced with a visually similar steel railing in order to comply with current safety codes.
 The seven northernmost approach spans were replaced with a raised embankment delineated by textured concrete retaining walls.
 Flood evacuation stairs were removed from Pier 13 and reinstated at Pier 9 in 2013.

+Architectural lighting was installed in 2021 ahead of the Morpeth Bicentenary.
+The lights were turned on for the first time on 20 November 2021.
+The lights are switched on nightly 60 minutes before sunset until 10:30pm.

+The lights are able to be set to various lighting sequences based on nominated commemorative days and events.